Skip to main content

 Why Cynefin matters for AI-era leadership

 AI collapses the time it takes for capabilities to evolve, pushing organisations through multiple Wardley evolutionary stages in a single planning cycle.
-Cynefin keeps leaders from defaulting to a single management style.
-It reminds them that automation does not erase complexity; it often creates more of it by connecting systems and actors that behave unpredictably.
-Bringing Cynefin to AI strategy equips leadership teams with language and guardrails for switching between doctrine, experimentation, and containment as the map shifts.
+Cynefin prevents leaders from defaulting to a single management style.
+It reminds them that automation doesn't erase complexity; it often creates more by connecting systems and actors in unpredictable ways.
+Using Cynefin in AI strategy gives leadership teams the language and guardrails to switch between doctrine, experimentation, and containment as the map shifts.

 Linking Cynefin domains to Wardley evolution